sts10/tidy/readme.markdown

             represent numbers higher than 9.
 Note that this option also 0-indexes the dice values.
             This setting defaults to `false`, which will 1-indexed dice values, and use double-digit numbers when necessary (e.g. 18-03-08)

+        --skip-rows-end <SKIP_ROWS_END>
+            Skip last number of lines from inputted files.
+Useful for dealing with footers like from PGP signatures

+        --skip-rows-start <SKIP_ROWS_START>
+            Skip first number of lines from inputted files.
+Useful for dealing with headers like from PGP signatures

         --take-first <TAKE_FIRST>
             Only take first N words from inputted word list.
 If two or more word lists are inputted,